gntouts/toolkit/README.md

 To fix this, edit /etc/ssh/ssh_config on the SSH client (your computer) and remove the line<br>
 `SendEnv LANG LC_*`<br>
 [source: bredman from RPi Forum](https://www.raspberrypi.org/forums/viewtopic.php?f=50&t=11870)

+## RaspiCast

+Just follow the [article](https://thepi.io/how-to-use-your-raspberry-pi-as-a-chromecast-alternative/) and download the RaspiCast App for easy Youtube Playback.